Gamify-IT/moorhuhn/README.md

 Unity Version: 2021.3.1f1 (LTS)

-## Moorhuhn Minigame Soll-Funktionen:
+## Moorhuhn Minigame target functions

-- Fragen werden am oberen Bildschirmrand angezeigt
+- Questions are displayed at the top of the screen
-- Hühner laufen mit Schildern rum
+- Chickens run around with signs
-- Schilder beinhalten mögliche Antworten
+- Signs contain possible answers
-- Hühner können abgeschossen werden
+- Chickens can be shot
-- Bei Abschuss der Huhns mit der richtigen Antwort werden Punkte gutgeschrieben
+- Points are credited for shooting the chicken with the correct answer
-- Bei Abschuss eines Huhns mit falscher Antwort werden Punkte abgezogen
+- Points are deducted when shooting a chicken with the wrong answer
-- Punkzahl in einer Ecke des Bildschirms
+- Score in one corner of the screen
-- Nach fester Zeit oder fester Anzahl beantworteter Fragen endet das Spiel
+- After fixed time or fixed number of answered questions the game ends